Kevin MacDonald (artist)

-Kevin MacDonald (1947–2006) was a Washington DC-based artist best known for his large scale drawings in color pencil.
+Kevin John MacDonald (2 July 1946 – 2 June 2006) was a Washington DC–based artist best known for his large scale drawings in color pencil.
 The artist is also known for oil paintings and fine art prints, especially lithography and silkscreen printing.

 Life and work

-MacDonald received his BA from George Washington University in 1969 and also studied art at the now closed Corcoran School of Art in Washington, DC.
-In 1992 he taught briefly at the Corcoran and at Montgomery College in Takoma Park, MD.
-MacDonald served on the board of directors of the Washington Project for the Arts for six years, including two as Board President.
+MacDonald received his BA from George Washington University in 1969 and also studied art at the now closed Corcoran School of Art in Washington DC.
+In 1992 he taught briefly at the Corcoran and at Montgomery College in Takoma Park MD.

+MacDonald was a long-time resident of Silver Spring MD.

+MacDonald served on the board of directors of the Washington Project for the Arts for six years, including two as board president.

 He was also a long time contributor to Washington Arts Museum's activities.